LiLin-biosoft/epiConv/README.md

 legend("bottomright",legend=1:ncluster,col=rainbow(ncluster),cex=2,pch="+")
 ```
 We can see that epiConv-full has higher resolution than epiConv-simp but the results are similar.
 For small datasets, epiConv-full provides better results.
 But for large datasets, epiConv-simp is much faster.
 For large datasets, we can use epiConv-simp to get crude clustering and apply epiConv-full to clusters of interests.
 In the following analyzes, we use the similarity matrix from epiConv-full.<br>
 Unlike most algorithms of differential analysis for scRNA-seq or scATAC-seq, our algorithm does not requires single cells to be clustered into several groups.
-For each single cell, our algorithm finds peaks that tend to be accessible in its neighbor cells.
+For each single cell, our algorithm finds peaks that tend to be accessible in its neighbors.
 The algorithm gives each peak in each single cell a score showing the enrichment of accessbile cells within its neighbors (z-scores).
-In order to perform the analysis, we first need some preparation:
+In order to perform the analysis, we first need some preparations:
 ```
 umap_settings<-umap::umap.defaults
 umap_settings$input<-"dist"